Skip to content

 • Low-grade fever

-Given the deceptive nature of the early stage symptoms, pertussis can typically be mistaken by healthcare providers as the common cold in the early stages.
+Given the deceptive nature of the early stage symptoms, pertussis can easily be mistaken by patients and healthcare providers alike as the common cold.

-As the disease progresses after 1 to 2 weeks, the hallmark symptoms of pertussis begin to show, including:
+As the disease progresses after 1 to 2 weeks, the infection moves into what is called the paroxysmal phase.
+The hallmark symptoms of pertussis begin to show, including:

-• Coughing fits followed by a high-pitched “whoop” sound
+• Coughing fits (“paroxysmal coughing”) followed by a high-pitched “whoop” sound

 • Vomiting during or after coughing fits